cspriggs220/Ruby_Trip_Budget/README.md

 The goal of this project is to create a command line budget app for a vacation, using similar features found on Mint.com.

-##Project Status/TODO
+##Project Status
-This project is in the planning stages.
+This project is in the early structuring stages.

+##TODO
+1. The tests should use a test database.
+2. `Trip.destroy_all` is not the ideal solution for testing.

 ##Features